Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/README.md

 This archive provides downloadable audio and video for the purposes of accessibility.

-**Read The TRC Report** is a project created and curated by Erica Violet Lee, Zoe Todd, and Joseph Paul Murdoch Flowers with the intent of furthering the conversation regarding reconciliation between Indigenous peoples and Canadians within Canada.
+**Read The TRC Report** is a project created and curated by Erica Violet Lee, Zoe Todd, and Joseph Paul Murdoch Flowers with the intent of furthering the conversation of reconciliation between Indigenous peoples and Canadians within Canada.
 As an installation, their project has crowdsourced the narration of the Canadian *Truth and Reconcilation Commission* [Executive Summary](https://ehprnh2mwo3.exactdn.com/wp-content/uploads/2021/01/Executive_Summary_English_Web.pdf)---a summary of the much more comprehensive
 [Final Reports](https://nctr.ca/records/reports/) released December 15th, 2015.
-They have posted
-[their project](https://www.youtube.com/playlist?list=PLxPr_RIsvg9JJWoiRx2kl2v24r_pu7JbR) in video format on Youtube.
+The crowdsourced project has been [posted](https://www.youtube.com/playlist?list=PLxPr_RIsvg9JJWoiRx2kl2v24r_pu7JbR) in video format on Youtube.

-As a independent---but otherwise supplementary---project, to extend upon their intentions of accessibility I have here taken those videos and have made their digital formatting more accessible as downloadable video and audio:

-This archive was created from those videos, and offers formatted video as well as audio only files available for download:
+This archive takes those same videos and offers formatted versions, as well as audio only versions, available for download:

 + [video](video/README.md)
 + [audio](audio/README.md)